IIHR WEATHER REPORT AND CROP ADVISORIES

 - Spray twice @ minimum 15 days interval in a crop cycle Isocycloseram 9.2% (w/w DC) + Isocycloseram10% (w/v DC) * @ 1.2ml/liter

-Note: none of these chemicals approved by CIBRC except isocyloseram
+- Note: none of these chemicals are approved by CIBRC except isocyloseram

 *CIBRC label claim available